 Re-enforcement Training takes only a few minutes and costs around fifty percent less than initial training.

-Do not, under any circumstances, check your dog's Rattlesnake response with a wild Rattlesnake.
+Do not check your dog's Rattlesnake response with a wild Rattlesnake.

 Our Training does not necessarily teach your dog to "alert" or "point" to a Rattlesnake, it teaches them to AVOID them all together when they see, hear, or smell them.